CONQUEST - 8: 'THE DANES ARE COMING!' Be Careful What You Wish... Help Costs

 There had to be something on offer, to tempt them.
 In Godwin's case it would be the abbey and church at Tavistock in South Devon.
 Not only were they unsuccessful in Gloucestershire and Somerset - at least one local thegn died in his duty to uphold the king's laws - but they had been betrayed in South Devon.
 Read on to see how events unfolded...

 Peter Rex illustrates the struggle against the Normans that began almost as soon as William was crowned.
 Portents of what was to come showed in the handling of the local population by the duke-king's guards outside the abbey church of the West Minster.
 When the shouts came from within at the crowning rite, 'Vivat!
 Vivat!
-Vivat!' the Norman guards set fire to the nearby homes.and set about the inhabitants.
+Vivat!' the Norman guards set fire to the nearby homes.and assaulted the inhabitants.

 Worse was to come.